Return to Index

 - Seek medical care for chronic back pain.
 Early vertebral stress fractures, particularly in teens and young adults, may heal with rest.

 Herman MJ, Pizzutillo PD.
-Spondylolysis and spondylolisthesis in the child and adolescent: a new classification.
-Clinical Orthopaedics & Related Research.
+Spondylolysis and spondylolisthesis in the child and adolescent: A new classification.
+Clin Orthop Relat Res.
 2005;(434):46-54.